oleg-alexandrov/PROJ/docs/source/development/quickstart.rst

 Here we have set up a transformation from geographic coordinates to UTM zone 32N.
 In general, this is a transformation between two different coordinate reference systems (one of which is here in geographic coordinates).

 The related function  :c:func:`proj_create` can be used to set up transformations that are not available through the PROJ database, for instance for converting geodetic coordinates to a custom definition of a map projection.
+An example of this is shown at the end of this document.

 :c:func:`proj_create_crs_to_crs` takes as its arguments: